-We recognized an income tax expense of \$2.7 million in the first quarter of 2016, compared to \$47.9 million in the first quarter of 2015, a decrease of \$50.6 million, primarily due to a decrease in our U.S.-based deferred tax asset valuation allowance from \$48.5 million to \$1.0 million in the first quarter of 2015, as a result of expected profits in our U.S.-based operations due principally to the acquisition of Platinum.
+We recognized an income tax expense of \$8.0 million in the first nine months of 2016, compared to a \$54.3 million income tax benefit in the first nine months of 2015, representing a change in income tax expense of \$62.4 million, primarily due to a decrease in our U.S.-based deferred tax asset valuation allowance from \$48.5 million to \$1.0 million in the first nine months of 2015, as a result of expected profits in our U.S.-based operations due principally to the acquisition of Platinum.
+For the first nine months of 2016 we have generated taxable income in our U.S.-domiciled operations and have therefore incurred an income tax expense.